 In Defiance, when the Castithan villain Datak Tarr is listing the things he hates about humans to his human nemesis Rafe McCawley, it includes "the smell of your pink skin makes me sick".
 Rafe, who is of Native American descent and played by Graham Greene, says "Does this skin look pink to you?", to which Datak replies that we all look the same to him.

 Most of the art for the Used Future in the bleak game Warhammer 40,000 shows the humans as particularly grizzled European-types.
 Leading to a gamer extension of the game's tagline.
 "In the grim darkness of the far future there is only war" ("And white people").
-This could be partially justified by the large amount of hive worlds, where the population would receive little to no sunlight.
+This could be partially justified by the large amount of hive worlds, where the population would receive little to no sunlight, and by humanity's incredibly strict "no mutations" policy.
 A few exceptions include:

-The Salamanders Space Marine chapter, who are all black-skinned due to gene corruption.
+The Salamanders Space Marine chapter, who are all black-skinned due to "unique genetics".
 Note that this black as in the color black, jet black, (like obsidian), not what we call black skin in real life.
 Whether the unmodified humans of their world are black or white keeps getting retconned back and forth.